Info-Commit: Information-Theoretic Polynomial Commitment: An Overview of

 \subsection{Improved privacy against a semi-honest verifier}

-In order to improve the privacy of this algorithm, the prover will generate a polynomial $g$ of degree $d-1$ uniformly among all polynomials of degree $d-1$ over $\mathbb{F}_q$.
-In the commitment phase, instead of directly committing to $f$, the prover will commit to both $h = f+ g$ and $g$.
-Let $A$ and $B$ represent the $s\times s$ matrices corresponding to the polynomials $f$ and $g$, constructed similarly to \eqref{eqn:poly_to_matrix}.
-If both commitments have the same structure as in \eqref{eqn:simple_commitment}, the verifier will be able to gain substantial information about the matrix $A$ by choosing his two secret matrices to be linearly dependent.
-To prevent this, the protocol will require the prover to commit to $A+B$ ``from left" as in \eqref{eqn:simple_commitment}, whereas the commitment to $B$ will be done from right.
-More concretely, the verifier and the prover will engage in a secure two-party computation algorithm to help the verifier learn
+In order to improve the privacy of this basic algorithm, the prover will generate a polynomial $g$ of degree $d-1$ uniformly among all polynomials of degree $d-1$ over $\mathbb{F}_q$.
+In the commitment phase, instead of directly committing to $f$, the prover commits to both $h = f+ g$ and $g$.
+Let $\mathbfsl A$ and $\mathbfsl B$ represent the $s\times s$ matrices corresponding to the polynomials $f$ and $g$, constructed similarly to \eqref{eqn:poly_to_matrix}.
+If both commitments have the same structure as in \eqref{eqn:simple_commitment}, the verifier will be able to gain substantial information about the matrix $\mathbfsl A$ by choosing the two secret matrices to be linearly dependent.

+To prevent this, the protocol will require the prover to commit to $\mathbfsl A+ \mathbfsl B$ ``from the left" as in \eqref{eqn:simple_commitment}, whereas the commitment to $\mathbfsl B$ will be done ``from the right".
+More concretely, the verifier and the prover engage in commitment algorithm through the trusted initializer such that the verifier learns

-for two $c\times s$ secret matrices $\Lambda$ and $\Theta$ generated randomly by the verifier.
-To gain intuition on how this helps with preserving the privacy of $A$, it helps to think of $c=1$.
-Knowing any single linear combination of the rows of $A+B$ and any single linear combination of the columns of $B$ cannot reveal more than one symbol over $\mathbb{F}_q$ about the elements of the matrix $A$.
-This argument will be made precise in the analysis of privacy of the \name.
-In the evaluation phase, the prover will be required to compute
+for two $c\times s$ secret matrices $\mathbfsl \Lambda$ and $\mathbfsl \Theta$ generated uniformly at random by the verifier.
+To gain intuition on how this preserves the privacy of $\mathbfsl A$, it helps to consider the case of $c=1$.
+Knowing any single linear combination of the rows of $\mathbfsl A+ \mathbfsl B$ and any single linear combination of the columns of $\mathbfsl B$ cannot reveal more than one symbol over $\mathbb{F}_q$ about the elements of the matrix $\mathbfsl A$.
+This argument will be made precise in the privacy analysis of \namespace in Section \ref{sec:analysis}.
+In the evaluation phase, the prover is asked to compute

-Suppose the prover responds with $\hat{v}$ and $\hat{u}$.
+Suppose the prover responds with $\hat{\mathbfsl v}$ and $\hat{\mathbfsl u}$.
 The verifier will check the correctness of each result via two parities